6ixsvp/DarkRP/README.md

 # Garry's Mod DarkRP Jobs and Addons

+# WORK IN PROGRESS, WILL KEEP ADDING STUFF AS I GO AND WILL FIX UP READ ME.

 This repository contains custom jobs and roles for the **DarkRP** gamemode in **Garry's Mod**.
 It adds new staff roles, police ranks, and unique "Weird Jobs" to enhance your server experience.

 ## Features